hectorcorrea/solr-for-newbies/tutorial.md

 2. If there is no exact match in the schema then Solr will look at the **dynamicFields** definitions to see if the field can be handled with some predefined settings.
 This is what happened with the `title_txt_en` field.
 Because there is not `title_txt_en` definition in the schema Solr used the dynamic field definition for `*_txt_en` that indicated that the value should be indexed using the text in English (`text_en`) field definition.

 3. If no match is found in the dynamic fields either Solr will [guess what is the best type to use](https://bryanbende.com/development/2015/11/14/solr-schemas) based on the data for this field in the first document.
-This is what happened with the `subjects_txts_en` field (notice that this field ends with `_txts_en` rather than `_txt_en`).
-In this case, since there is no dynamic field definition to handle this ending, Solr guessed and created field `subjects_txts_en` as `text_general` (and additionally created a string version `subjects_txts_en_str` of the field).
+This is what happened with the `authors_other_txts_en` field (notice that this field ends with `_txts_en` rather than `_txt_en`).
+In this case, since there is no dynamic field definition to handle this ending, Solr guessed and created field `authors_other_txts_en` as `text_general`.
 For production use Solr recommends to disable this automatic guessing, this is what the "WARNING: Using _default configset with data driven schema functionality.
 NOT RECOMMENDED for production use" was about when we first created our Solr core.

 In the following sections we are going to drill down into some of specifics of the fields and dynamic field definitions that are configured in our Solr core.